 HPV can affect both men and women alike.
 The rising rates of HPV have been more of a concern for the anatomically female population due to the severe consequence of cervical cancer, 80% of which have been attributed to an HPV infection.

-Severe cancer-linked complications in men are rarer than that of women, which is why prevention and treatment has been heavily focused on women in the past.
+Severe cancer-linked complications in men are rarer than that of women, which is why prevention and treatment have been heavily focused on women.

 HPV causes a number of lower risk and higher risk complications to the body.
 These include:

 - Facial warts

 - Pre-cancerous lesions of cervix, anus, penis, vulva, or uterus

 The diseases caused by HPV may lead to certain secondary conditions or disorders.
 These are termed HPV complications.

 Most HPV viruses do not cause any serious complications, as the infections are self-limiting and regress spontaneously within a period of 1 to 2 years in about 90 percent of patients.
 Only a small number of people suffer from persistent HPV infections and have an increased risk of developing cancer.